 3.)
 Comprehensive life skills training focuses on relationship skills (communication skills, conflict resolution, anger management, and compromise), employment preparation (resumes, job applications, interview skills, appropriate attire), financial literacy (budgeting, bank accounts, saving, and community resources), and independent living skills (household maintenance, cooking, transportation, and support systems).

 Monthly peer support group meetings are a unique component of our teen parenting program.
-Providing an opportunity for teen parents to meet with and support each other is important for participants.
-Meeting as a group facilitates discussion on topics and issues relevant to parenting, healthy decision-making, and preparing for future independence, and provides a forum for educational opportunities from collaborative partners.
+It is important for participants to have an opportunity to meet with and support each other.
+Meeting as a group facilitates discussion on topics and issues relevant to parenting, healthy decision-making, and preparing for future independence and provides a forum for educational opportunities from collaborative partners.

-Participants benefit from other wraparound services of the agency including a food pantry, an infant clothing closet, and immigration services.
+Participants benefit from other wraparound services including a food pantry, an infant clothing closet, and immigration services.
 Additionally, participants are connected with other community resources to meet their family needs.

 Eligibility